 To be registered with a professional organisation such as the Engineering Council raises the profile of the company I work for.
 Our customers are confident that they are using a professional company.
 Access to professional registration is one of the benefits of my membership of the Chartered Institute of Plumbing and Heating Engineering (CIPHE).

-Registration will benefit my career because being a part of a professional organisation will give customers more confidence to use our services, which in turn, boosts our workload and would help me to be able to train more apprentices.
+Registration benefits my career because being part of a professional organisation gives customers more confidence to use our services, which in turn, boosts our workload and helps me to be able to train more apprentices.

 Is there any advice you would pass on to someone considering professional registration?

 Definitely do it.
 There’s no downside to being professionally registered.